 Now that you know about the 7 worst cabins to avoid, what are you waiting for?

-Make sure to mention that Adrian’s Crazy Life sent you!
+Make sure to mention that Adrian’s Crazy Life sent you and they’ll take great care of you!

 Here are some other cruise posts you may enjoy: